Kotlin/kotlinx.serialization/docs/builtin-classes.md

 > You can get the full code [here](../guide/example/example-builtin-02.kt).

-By default they are serialized to JSON as numbers.
+By default, they are serialized to JSON as numbers.

 ```text
 {"signature":2067120338512882656}